plone/training/api.rst

 Debugging
 ---------

-Here are some tools and techniques we frequently use when developing and debugging.
+Here are some tools and techniques we often use when developing and debugging.
 We use some of them in various situations during the training.

 tracebacks and the log
     The log (and the console when running in foreground) collect all log-messages Plone prints.
 When a exception occurs Plone thows a traceback.
 Most of th time the traceback is everything you need to find out what is going wrong.
 Also adding your own information to the log is very simple.